-The law has often been slow to compensate workers that are exposed to disease or toxic chemicals at work.
+The law has often been slow to compensate workers who are exposed to disease or toxic chemicals at work.
 Missouri, like all other states and most of the world, has a no-fault insurance system intended to compensate workers for harm they suffer on the job.
-Most people have heard of this system of workers’ compensation insurance, but most people never have to deal with it.
+Most people have heard of this system of workers’ compensation insurance, but never have to deal with it.
 People that suffer the most debilitating diseases, like respiratory problems, often find the system least helpful.

 Exposure Can be Hard to Prove

-Slate published an excellent article not too long ago on how workers’ compensation across the country is systematically failing to pay.
+Slate published an excellent article in 2015 on how workers’ compensation across the country is systematically failing to pay.
 The article tells the story of a gentleman named Gary Cooper, who was exposed to chemicals at his job at a flooring factory.
 The chemicals rapidly changed the outgoing man into a nursing-home patient that struggled to speak.
-It took his wife nearly five years to get compensation, but the family is actually lucky it got anything at all.
+It took his wife nearly five years to get compensation, but the family is actually lucky they got anything at all.

 The problem is largely inherent in these types of diseases.
 Many lung ailments, for example, can be caused by smoking, genetics, or age.
 It can be hard to say if a particular chemical at a particular job caused the problem.

 Missouri has tried to clarify this a little bit.
-In Statutes Section 287.063, the law says that the employer that is liable for workers’ compensation will be the most recent employer regardless of the length of time since the last exposure.
+In Statutes Section 287.063, the law says that the employer who is liable for workers’ compensation will be the most recent employer regardless of the length of time since the last exposure.
 This provision can be challenging to apply, but it is supposed to mean that an employer cannot try to blame an employee’s occupational exposure problems on his previous employer.

-Occupation Exposure Lawyer St. Louis
+Call an Occupation Exposure Lawyer in St. Louis Today!

 The Dixon Injury Law Firm is entirely devoted to securing compensation for individuals that have been injured.
-If you are suffering from what you think is an occupational exposure, we encourage you to contact us immediately for a consultation.
+If you are suffering from what you think is occupational exposure, we encourage you to contact us immediately for a consultation.
 You may not even be sure if you are sick or if work caused it.
 We can walk you through your options and help you determine if it makes sense to pursue a workers’ compensation claim.